 Update Virtualized AN Configuration Procedure

-During the normal operation of AN, the service provider may reconfigure the AN through its NMS within the capabilities provided at instantiation.
+During the normal operation of AN, the AN operator may reconfigure the AN through its NMS within the capabilities provided at instantiation.
 Sometimes reconfiguration may touch capabilities, which are not under full control of the NMS In these cases, the CIS has to be queried for the change of operational parameters, which may collide with the operation of the other ANs of the same access infrastructure.
 Only when the reconfiguration does not collide with the operation of other ANs of the same access infrastructure, the orchestrator will change the configuration of the requested instances in the AN according to the wishes of the access network operator and responds back via the CIS.
 Otherwise the orchestrator will respond with a change denial message potentially providing some alternative proposal to best match the required reconfiguration.

 #### end of proposal ###